IamAyushkumar/GossipSimulator/README.md

 This project is to determine the convergence of Gossip algorithms and Push-Sum Algorithm through a simulator based on actors written in Erlang.

 Inputs: Number of Nodes , Topology to be used (which can be of type line, 2D, Imperfect 3D, Full), and algorithm to be used (Gossip or Push Sum).
-Test for fault tolerancy is also supported via inputs Boolean - 'ShouldTestFaultTolerancy' and Number of nodes to kill if fault tolerancy is to be tested.
 Output: Convergence time

+for Bonus following are the additional inputs:
+Boolean - 'ShouldTestFaultTolerancy' and 'Number of nodes' to kill if fault tolerancy is to be tested.

 Team members (Authors)
 Name	        UFID        emailID